Siua Maile

-Siua Pututau Maile (born 18 February 1997) is a Tongan rugby union player who generally plays as a hooker for Benetton in United Rugby Championship.
-Siua is married to Mele Vuka Maile and has two son’s VaiTo’I Maile, Siosiua Maile.
+Siua Pututau Maile (born 18 February 1997) is a Tongan professional rugby union player who plays as a hooker for United Rugby Championship club Benetton and the Tonga national team.

-Life
+Early life

 Siua grew up in Tonga since his birth and moved to New Zealand in 2013 to pursue a rugby scholarship at Timaru Boys' High School and later became a roofer in Christchurch.
+Siua is married to Mele Vuka Maile and has three son’s VaiTo Maile, Siosiua Maile, Tevita Maile.

-Career
+Club career

 He played for Manawatu from 2020 to 2022 and for Hurricanes in Super Rugby in 2022.